Brixton: Governance

-The area south of Brixton Water Lane and including Brockwell Park is in Herne Hill ward.
+The area east and southeast of central Brixton and including Brockwell Park is in the Herne Hill and Loughborough Junction ward.

 Policing, drugs and crime

 Operation Swamp

 Brixton was the centre of "Operation Swamp 81."
 Focused on reducing street crime, it made heavy use of the so-called sus law, which allowed police to stop and search individuals on the basis of a "suspicion" of wrongdoing.
 Plainclothes police officers were dispatched into Brixton, and in five days almost 1,000 people were stopped and searched.
 The local community was not consulted about the operation and tensions between the black community and the police on the streets of Brixton reached breaking point.
 Local residents complained that young, inexperienced police officers were provoking confrontation.